 Muffins got stuck to the pan?
 You’re not alone.
 This is a common occurrence whether you’ve greased properly or not.
 The good news is, there is no need for wasted baked treats.
 With a freezer, dull butter knife, or a hot towel, you can excavate stuck-on muffins in no time.

 Hello!
 My name is Michelle, and I’d be lying if I said I didn’t end up with half of my muffins stuck in the pan from time to time.
-No matter how long I’ve been cooking, I always end up with at least a few pesky muffins that just don’t want to leave their baking ‘home’.
+No matter how long I let muffins cool before removing them from the pan, I always end up with at least a few pesky muffins that just don’t want to leave their baking “home”.

 Sound like you?
-Whether you want some new ideas for getting muffin out of your pan or you’re dealing with a stuck-on nightmare, you’ve come to the right place.
+Whether you want some new ideas for removing stucked muffins out of your tin or you’re dealing with a stuck-on nightmare, you’ve come to the right place.
 Today, we’re taking a good hard look at how you can remove muffins, whether they’re semi-stuck or holding on for dear life.

-Keep reading for some simple tips for getting muffins out of the pan!
+Keep reading for some simple tips for getting muffins out of tin!